GHOST-Aram/friendly-docs/eventz/docs/post.md

 **Notes**
 - The event graphic is optional but if provided, must be an image file with the extension *.jpg, .jpeg, .png, .avif, or .jfif*

 - The accepted value of the `date` string is in the format *Day MonthName Year*.
 For example *12 January 2025*.

-- The accepted values of `time.start` and `time.end` strings are in the format *hour:minutes AM or PM*.
+- The accepted values of `time.start` and `time.end` strings are in the 24-hour format.
+A strictly 4-digit stringified number without a semi-colon or a period eg `2200` or `0600`

 - The value of `time.end` is optional.
 - The accepted value of the `time.zone` string is in the format *GMT+hours:minutes*.
 For example *GMT+03:00*.

 - The accepted value of the `duration` string is in the format *Number days or hours or minutes*.
 For example *3 days, 3 hours or 45 minutes*.

 **Example:**